 Independent study for juniors and seniors with at least a B average in Philosophy.
-Prerequisites: approval of the dean and completion of a 4999 Independent Study form.
+Prerequisites:

 RELIGION

 The Department of Religion offers curricula supporting three majors in religion (Departmental, Bible and Biblical Languages) as well as minors in Religion, Bible, Biblical Languages, and Historical Theology.
 Basic courses (REL 1013, 1023, 3073) introduce the student to Biblical interpretation and give some contemporary and practical application of Biblical teaching.